How to become a cybersecurity consultant

 What does a cybersecurity consultant do?

-The job of a cybersecurity consultant is to assess an organization’s computer systems, network, and software for vulnerabilities, then design and implement the best security solutions for the needs of that company.
+A cybersecurity consultant assesses an organization’s computer systems, network, and software for vulnerabilities, then design and implement the best security solutions for the needs of that company.

 Consider these steps if you are interested in a cybersecurity consultant career: